SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ### Frontend Requirements and Dependencies

-There are no frontend requirements and dependencies for this feature.
+There are no specific frontend requirements and dependencies for this feature.

 ### Backend Requirements and Dependencies